 Differential media- This type of media allows for different types of cells/microorganisms to grow depending on their metabolism.

 As mentioned above, different types of synthetic media are prepared in a manner that will provide the ideal proliferation environment for given cells.
 For this reason, synthetic media can be divided in to four major categories.
-These include;

 Serum containing media - In these types of media, serum (fetal bovine serum) is used as a carrier for nutrients and growth factors among others that tend to be water insoluble.